Nearly half of young families are uninsured

 - Only pay for the term you need

 There are two basic types of life insurance: whole of life cover and term life insurance.
-Whole of life cover continues until the policyholder passes away, whenever that may be.
-A term policy covers the policyholder for a specific period of time.
+Whole of life cover continues until the policyholder passes away.
+Whole of life cover continues until the policyholder passes away, while a term policy is for a specific period of time.

 Though it might sound like a no-brainer to be covered for your whole life, this type of policy is typically more expensive than term policies.
 There's usually a period of time that it makes sense to have covered, such as the length of your mortgage or how long you expect to have financial dependents.